hellbladex/FFXI_Addons/ffxideck/readme.md

 **Note on Development**: This project was developed with the assistance of AI to help streamline UI layout, logic optimization, and documentation.

-*FFXIDeck is a fan-made tool and is not affiliated with Square Enix.*
+*Kupo_Deck is a fan-made tool and is not affiliated with Square Enix.*